Country Club Centre

 Country Club Centre is a shopping center in Arden-Arcade, California, United States (with a Sacramento address), in unincorporated Sacramento County of the Sacramento area.
 It is located at the southwest corner of El Camino and Watt Avenues, diagonally across from what was the first stand-alone store of the now defunct Tower Records chain.
 It originally opened as a small strip shopping center in 1952 that was later expanded into a regional mall and then later converted into a mixed use of office and retail.

-The shopping center is currently anchored by the Sacramento area's only Costco Business Center.
-It was previously anchored by Walmart (closed), Sam's Club (closed, current Costco Business Center) and Michaels (relocated).
+As of 2026, the shopping center is anchored by the Sacramento area's only Costco Business Center.
+It was previously anchored by Walmart, Sam's Club, and Michaels.